Spain & Islands Hotels

 Staying in Barcelona is a must as to really get a sense of the city, you have to stay the night in it.
 It is one of Europe’s top city break destinations and we have a fantastic range of hotels in Barcelona for you to choose from, with so much to see and do close by.
 Discover medieval romance in the Gothic quarter, awe-inspiring art nouveau architecture of Gaudi in Sagrada Familia and over 3,000 works of art in the Picasso Museum.
-If you only have time to do two things in Barcelona, make sure it’s these!
+If you only have time to do a few things in Barcelona, make sure it’s these!

 Bilbao in northern Spain has a cosmopolitan mix of elegant shops and buildings.
 Enjoy the modern art collection in the stunning Guggenheim Museum.
 Sample the locally produced cider in one of Bilbao’s many bars or shop at Spain's largest indoor market, Mercado de la Ribera.